degenerate-developer/lgtm/README.md

 ### Model Recommendations

-- i recommend using claude 4 sonnet for this. unless you're loaded, don't use max mode.
+- i recommend using gemini 2.5 pro or claude 4 sonnet for this. don't use max mode unless you're loaded.
 - any frontier reasoning model works, but they all create wildly different experiences.

 ### Providing Problem Context